-However, this update isn’t available for Windows 10.
-Installing one of the KB917607 installers on Windows 10 would cause the following error:
+However, this update isn’t available for Windows 10/11.
+Installing one of the KB917607 installers on Windows 10 or 11 would cause the following error:

-This article tells you how to restore the missing WinHelp (.hlp) viewer in Windows 10.
+This article tells you how to restore the missing WinHelp (.hlp) viewer on Windows 10 or 11.

 There are situations where you need the .hlp functionality even today.
 For example, I needed to refer to WinDiff.hlp manual to know the command-line switches supported.
 Note that WinDiff is still being used today by many users.
-By default, Windows 10 has the file Winhlp32.exe in the Windows directory, but it’s only a 12 KB dummy or placeholder file that doesn’t do anything when run.
+By default, Windows 10/11 have the file Winhlp32.exe in the Windows directory, but it’s only a 12 KB dummy or placeholder file that doesn’t do anything when run.

-- Download the KB917607 update (meant for Windows 8 or 8.1) from the Microsoft Download Center to your Windows 10 computer.
+- Download the KB917607 update (meant for Windows 8 or 8.1) from the Microsoft Download Center to your Windows 10 or 11 computer.

 Update: I’ve later found that both Winhlp32.exe (in x64 and x86 folders) files in Windows8-RT-KB917607-x64.cab are exactly the same.
 It’s a 32-bit executable only — SHA1 hash for both files is